prabhatkumar1379/SOLID-Principle-/README.md

     </ul>

 <h3><b>1.
 What is the Single Responsibility Principle?</b></h3
-<p>The Single Responsibility Principle states that "Each software module or class should have only one reason to change."
-In other words, we can say that each module or class should have only one responsibility.</p>
+<p>The Single Responsibility Principle states that "Each software module or class should have only one reason to change.
+ " In other words, we can say that each module or class should have only one responsibility.</p>
 <p>
 We need to design the software so that everything in a class or module relates to a single responsibility.
 That does not mean your class should contain only one method or property; you can have multiple members (methods or properties) as long as they are related to a single responsibility or functionality.
 With the help of SRP in C#, the classes become smaller, cleaner, and easier to maintain.
 </p>